 On our eastbound trip we were again constantly assaulted by canal control telling us over the radio to go faster.
 I wondered whether it was a recording on a loop that they just play every time?

 Once you reach the eastern end of the canal, you have to moor to the quay and pay at the control tower.
 They have a very fast patrol boat moored here to chase those who try to avoid paying.

 If you don’t have your own boat

-I can strongly recommend it, because travelling through the Corinth Canal is an unforgettable experience.
+I strongly recommend it because travelling through the Corinth Canal is an unforgettable experience.